-The exterior, applied input signals have no effect on the control element in both Manual operating modes.
-Instead, the device responds to the presets from the software
+The exterior input signals applied have no effect on the control element in both Manual operating modes.
+Instead the device responds to the presets from the software.

 Fast flashing of the blue LED indicates that the actuator is in Manual mode.